 Heat pumps are reversible air conditioning systems.
 In hot weather, heat pumps as air conditioners absorb heat inside a building and discharge it outside.
 With cold winter temperatures, heat pumps absorb heat outside the building and release it inside.
-When outside temperatures drop too low to allow the heat pump to extract heat from the frigid air, some systems switch on an auxiliary heating function to supply the rest of the heat needed to reach the desired temperature inside.
+When outside temperatures drop too low to allow the heat pump to extract heat from the frigid air, some systems switch on a backup heating system to supply the rest of the heat needed to reach the desired temperature inside.
 While some heat pumps have that auxiliary heating capability, others do not.

-Several differences exist between heat pump systems with auxiliary heat and those without auxiliary heat.
+Several differences exist between a heat pump with auxiliary heat features and a heat pump without auxiliary heat.
 First, systems with auxiliary heat have another section to the air-exchanger plenum right after the interior heat pump condenser.
-This section has electric resistance heating coils or finned electric heating elements.
+This section usually has a electric resistance heating coils or finned electric heating elements, but it is also possible to purchase a heat pump with an oil furnace backup.
 They are turned on whenever the heat pump control system senses that it is not receiving enough heat from outside to bring the inside space to the desired temperature.
 Systems without auxiliary heat do not include this heating section, nor the extra sensing circuitry to turn it on.
 Also, the auxiliary heat enabling switch is not included in the wall thermostat that controls that kind of heat pump system.
 For those reasons, heat pumps without auxiliary heat tend to be sold in climate zones that occasionally experience very mild winter conditions with temperatures never going below about 35 degrees F.

 A window air conditioner physically reversed in the window is effectively what happens when the heat pump system is switched from cooling to heating.
 Upon switching, a four-way cross-valve exactly exchanges the condenser and evaporator section functions of the heat pump.
 Then the system absorbs the heat from outside air and makes it available inside the house via the refrigerant cycle.